Theorising the environment

 - Kurt Lewin

-On the whole, those who work in homelessness and similar fields will, be practical people, busy with 'the day job', and interested in theorising only in so far as it is relevant to their work.
-Theorising the environment may then seem to some an irrelevance, a luxury, or a distraction from the work, when it is construed as being essentially support or therapeutic work with individual clients.
+On the whole, those who work in homelessness and similar fields will be practical people, busy with 'the day job', and interested in 'theorising' only in so far as it is relevant to their work.
+Theorising the environment may then seem to some an irrelevance, a luxury, or a distraction from the work, when that work is construed as being essentially support or therapeutic work with individual clients.

 Many, none the less, do have an interest in research, and of being part of the research effort that will make the work more effective.